 I certainly appreciate men who submit to the truth and reason.
 I salute brave men who refuse to follow a wicked ideology.
 Töben certainly reminds me of Alexander Solzhenitsyn, whom we have quoted extensively in the past:

 “And thus, overcoming our temerity, let each man choose: will he remain a witting servant of the lies, or has the time come for him to stand straight as an honest man, worthy of the respect of his children and contemporaries?”

 I told Toben last February that I was writing a book tentatively entitled, Kevin MacDonald’s Metaphysical Blunder: A Philosophical, Historical, and Moral Critique of Evolutionary Psychology, Sociobiology, and White Identity, and he was excited to read the manuscript.
 Unfortunately, the good man never saw the final product.
 He only had the opportunity to read one chapter and was able to provide some useful suggestions.
-I am more than half-way with the book (over 400 pages), but I wish the good man didn’t die too soon; since he and I were both trained in philosophy, he almost certainly would have been one of my thoughtful and constructive analysts.
+I am more than half-way through the book (over 400 pages), but I wish the good man didn’t die too soon; since he and I were both trained in philosophy, he almost certainly would have been one of my thoughtful and constructive analysts.

 Fredrick Toben will surely be missed, but he will never be forgotten.

 - “Holocaust denier Frederick Toben backs George Brandis’ plans for discrimination law,” Sydney Morning Herald, March 13, 2014; Dan Goldberg, “Holocaust denier Fredrick Toben declared bankrupt in Australia,” Jewish Telegraphic Agency, September 24, 2012; Katharine Gelber, Speech Matters: Getting Free Speech Right (Queensland: University of Queensland Press, 2011), 7, 92-93.